datacommunitydc/rtutorials/MonthlyStepGraph/MonthlyStepGraph.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)

-Again this short intro, should not be considered a full ggplot walkthrough.
+Again this short intro, should not be considered a full ggplot walk through.
 The main idea behind ggplot it the create a level of abstraction from plotting where you describe the plot to ggplot.
-Here we fist mapping the varibales of the dataframe to the chart using the aes() aesthetic parameter to the ggplot command.
+Here we fist mapping the variables of the dataframe to the chart using the aes() aesthetic parameter to the ggplot command.
 Then we are adding a geom to describe how we want to display this data.
 Here we use the step geom.